samus42/tkk/golgoroth.md

 Eventually you'll return fire, and while you'll be quite busy holding off Thralls of the normal and cursed kind....

-Actually, let's digress for a minute?  **Who the hell is cursing all these Thralls?**  I mean a couple of cursed one I could expect, any Thrall society will have it's outcasts.
+Actually, let's digress for a minute.  **Who the hell is cursing all these Thralls?**  I mean a couple of cursed ones I could expect, any Thrall society will have it's outcasts.
 But now it looks like they have their own community!
 With that many cursings going on, I'm surprised Cayde hasn't run a diplomatic mission to Thralldom.
 The message would be simple, "Join the Vanguard and we won't curse you".
 Considering the number of Cursed Thralls here, surely a great deal of Thralls would know one personally.
 They'd have to think, "Hmm, I wouldn't be able to rip people to shreds anymore, but I wouldn't have to worry about becoming a bomb.
 And my wife wouldn't have to worry about me keeping her up all night with that constant glowing and shrieking".
 To me that's a damn good deal.

 But seriously, who is cursing them?
 Screw Oryx, let's find **that guy**.